 The bottom line: If you need object storage, be careful to compare the features and prices offered by smaller-name cloud providers before deciding.
 In certain instances, these providers may be able to offer the storage you need at a much cheaper cost than AWS, Azure, or GCP, but this will depend on your requirements and use cases.

-If you decide to store data in a cloud that provides a variety of storage options, be sure to choose the most cost-effective storage option for your requirements from the available options.
+If you decide to store data in a cloud that provides various storage options, be sure to choose the most cost-effective storage option for your requirements from the available options.

-Make use of storage types or tiers to your advantage.
+Make use of Storage Types or Tiers for your Advantage

 Object storage services are offered in a variety of “classes” (as defined by AWS and Google Cloud Platform) or “tiers” (as defined by Microsoft Azure) on various public cloud platforms.
 The costliest storage class or tier is the standard storage class or tier.
 Choosing a lower-cost storage tier allows you to save money on storage costs.
 Essentially, the idea is the same as that used in on-premises storage tiering methods.